Suggested citation for linking to this discussion:

 Household income from the farm business: Several factors affect how much the household of the principal operator earns from the farm business, including how many households are associated with operating the farm, the legal organization of the farm, and whether or not the principal operator receives a wage or salary for operating the farm.

 - Some farms have multiple operators who do not share a single household; in such cases, household income is calculated only for the principal farm operator's household and includes only that household's share of farm business income.

-- Also, if a farm is organized as a C-corporation, the profit that the firm generates is retained by the business until the business pays out those earnings in the form of dividends.
+- If a farm is organized as a C-corporation, the profit it generates is retained by the business until the business pays out those earnings in the form of dividends.
 In 2006, for C-corporations, we include farm business dividends that the principal operator household receives in household farm income.
-(The remaining profit of C-corporations is retained by the farm business or paid to other shareholders and is not reflected in the principal farm operator household's income.)
+(The remaining profit of C-corporations is retained by the farm business or is paid to other shareholders and is not reflected in the principal farm operator household's income.)
 Prior to 2006, all of the profits generated by farm businesses organized as C-corporations were included in farm household income based on the share of business returns the principal farm operator household reported as theirs.

 - Operators of C- and S-corporations may also pay themselves a wage for operating the farm, and those payments are included both as an expense to the business and as income to the farm household when they are paid.
 Regardless of legal organization, wages and salaries paid by the farm business to household members other than the operator(s) are included in household income from the farm business.